 The group oversees a sizeable portfolio of carefully chosen strategic licensing agreements, lending its name to a broad array of related apparel, accessories, footwear, fragrances and home furnishings.
 A key partnership is with Estee Lauder's Aramis division to produce the range of Tommy, Tommy Girl and new True Star fragrances and cosmetics.
 Other important license relationships include eyewear by Safilo and watches by Movado.
 The group has bought out several of its licensees in recent years including local footwear partner Hamm in Europe and its Japanese distributor.
 In 2016 it agreed to buy out its local joint venture partners in Hilfiger China, which operates more than 350 stores in that market.

-Other brands: PVH also controls a collection of so-called Heritage Brands, which houses the remaining Phillips Van Heusen clothing labels as well as several inherited as part of Warnaco.
+PVH also controls a collection of so-called Heritage Brands, which houses the remaining Phillips Van Heusen clothing labels as well as several inherited as part of Warnaco.
 They include America's top-selling dress shirt label Van Heusen and sister brand Arrow; sports-inspired Izod casualwear; North American rights to renowned Speedo swimwear; and Warner's and Olga lingerie.
 GH Bass footwear and accessories were sold in Nov 2013.
-The group also produces shirts, ties and other apparel under license for a range of designers including Geoffrey Beene, Kenneth Cole, Michael Kors and Ralph Lauren's CHAPS.
-Heritage Brands generated combined retail sales of around $3.0bn, mostly in North America.
+It acquired the Geoffrey Beene brand in 2018; it had previously licensed it.
+The group also produces shirts, ties and other apparel under license for a range of designers including Kenneth Cole, Michael Kors and Ralph Lauren's CHAPS.
+Heritage Brands generated combined retail sales of around $3.5bn, mostly in North America.

 The group owns and operates around 1,600 of its own stores globally under the Calvin Klein, Tommy Hilfiger and Van Heusen brands as well as around 1,150 department store concessions.